Maryville singer-songwriter loses fight with COVID-19

 KNOXVILLE, Tenn.
-(WATE) — A singer-songwriter who called Maryville, Tennessee home has lost his month-long battle with COVID-19.
+(WATE) — A singer-songwriter who called Maryville home has lost his month long battle with COVID-19.

 The award-winning and Grammy-nominated John Condrone passed away at Blount Memorial Hospital on Tuesday.